 Pension Issues.
 Personnel who qualify for a service pension should take financial advice from Defence Business Services (DBS) Pensions Department on the effect that undertaking reserve service has on their pension (details can be found on the JPA splash screen).
-Additional guidance can also be found in JSP 765 and the following links www.gov.uk/government/publications/joint-service-publication-jsp-765-the-armed-forces-compensation-scheme and www.gov.uk/government/publications/reserve-forces-pension-scheme-regulations.
+Additional guidance can also be found in JSP 765 link www.gov.uk/government/publications/joint-service-publication-jsp-765-the-armed-forces-compensation-scheme and www.gov.uk/government/publications/reserve-forces-pension-scheme-regulations.
 Of particular note is reference to the ‘Effect of Re-employment on Commutation’.

 Individual Reinforcement Training (IRT) (Module 1) and RAF Fitness Test (RAFFT).
 Reserve personnel are required to maintain currency in IRT and the RAFFT iaw the relevant TCoS.
 The successful applicant will be expected to undertake IRT and the RAFFT within 6 months of commencing employment.

 Annual Salary and Leave.
 Pay will be in accordance with the pay scales published for the reserve air forces.
-FTRS personnel are eligible for annual leave and public holidays in accordance with AP 3392 Vol 7 Leaflet 105 and JSP 760.
+FTRS personnel are eligible for annual leave and public holidays in accordance with AP 3392 Vol 7 Part 1 Chapter 17 and AP3392 Vol 7 Part 3 Chapter 2 and JSP 760.

 Accommodation.
-Personnel serving on FTRS TCoS are eligible to Single Living Accommodation (SLA) if available, at entitled rates, if serving within the Air Command TLB.
-However, due to a severe shortage, it is unlikely that accommodation will be available at RAF High Wycombe.
+Personnel serving on FTRS(LC) TCoS are eligible to Single Living Accommodation (SLA) if available, at entitled rates, if serving within the Air Command TLB.

 Should a candidate be selected who has been out of the Service greater than 5 years, the P2/P3 recruitment pack will not be despatched until the Bespoke Training Form has been completed and endorsed by HQ 22 Trg Gp (Director General Training) and SO1 Reserves Support.